Publishing note: I originally posted this on March 24th, 2020 (what would have been the week after the marathon).

 Even with the best of intentions, it is hard to stay 6 feet away from running partners (if you are in a group) or strangers (if you are alone, but running anywhere near other people).

 The first day under the SIP, I went for a walk.
 There were far fewer cars on the road, but the running path was packed.
-Way more people than normal were walking and running Lake Merritt.
+Way more people than normal were out.

 Staying 6 feet away from anyone was impossible.